JordanAbacus/stable-app-docs/stable+-membership/what-is-stable+.md

 # What is Stable+?

+!!!warning **Removed**
+As of version [v0.5.5](../reference/changelog.md#v055), we've decided to remove Stable+ from the Stable App.

+Stable+ was an early idea to incentivize riders to map Stables, and optionally donate a small amount of money to us to maintain the app.
+We found that it caused some confusion with StableCare, and was largely unused.
+!!!

 Stable+ is the "pro" membership within the Stable App.
 Stable+ Members have access to the ![](../static/icons/icon-nav-map-view.png) map view, which allows them to look for Stables that they and others have mapped.

 ## Stable+ Trial